maephisto/qbatcher/README.md

 Batch promises and/or limit them by time intervals.

-Suited for issueing request to rate limited APIS (e.g 50 requests/ 10 secconds)
+Suited for issuing request to rate limited APIS (e.g 50 requests/ 10 seconds)

 ## Installation